FAQs

 • Passing score on Nevada State Exam.

-• All persons looking to be licensed as a psychologist in Nevada MUST PASS the Nevada State Exam.
+• All applicants for licensure as a psychologist in Nevada MUST PASS the Nevada State Exam.
+The required passing score is 75%.

-To begin the licensure process: Complete the information form found in the "LICENSING" section under psychologist licensing information.
+To begin the licensure process: Complete the Applicant Screening Form, located in the "LICENSING" section under psychologist licensing information.

-** There is an abbreviated application process for applicants who have had a license in good standing for 20+ years and/ or hold a CPQ, ABPP or NRHSPP.** To begin the application process, complete the application and return it to the Board office with the $150.00 [non-refundable] application fee.
+** There is an abbreviated application process for applicants who have had a license in good standing for 20+ years and/ or hold a CPQ, ABPP or NRHSPP.** To begin the application process, complete the Applicant Screening Form and return it to the Board office with the $150.00 [non-refundable] application fee.

 REGISTRATION

-• To begin registration process, complete the information form found in 'LICENSING' section and send to Board office with (non-refundable) $150 application fee.
+• To begin registration process, complete the appropriate Application located in the 'LICENSING' section and send to Board office with (non-refundable) $150 application fee.

 • Approval of application for registration does not guarantee licensure.